 Adaptive Evolution in Invasive Species

-The UAE is a prime location to investigate how organisms adapt to an extreme environment in terms of temperature and aridity.
-The global temperature increase suggests temperate regions could experience the UAE's current conditions in the near future.
-How and if organisms will adapt to the massive global increase in temperatures and aridity remains unknown, especially over the short time scale predicted by climate change models.
+The UAE is a prime location to investigate how organisms adapt to extreme environments, both in terms of temperature and aridity.
+As global temperatures increase, temperate regions could, in the near future, experience conditions similar to those currently seen in the UAE.
+However, we still don’t know how, and if, organisms will adapt to the massive increase in temperatures and aridity around the globe, and this is especially true considering the short time scale predicted by climate change models.
 A possible approach to address this question is to study species that have rapidly colonized extreme environments.
-The UAE's environment is impacted by the presence of 146 invasive species on its soil.
-Some of these invasive species have disrupted the ecosystem function, imposed a high cost on the economy, and threatened the country's food security.
+For example, the UAE's environment has been impacted by the presence of 146 invasive species on its soil.
+Some of these invasive species have disrupted ecosystem functions, imposed a high cost on the economy, and threatened the country's food security.

 Studying these invasive species in the UAE and their region of origin will provide a trove of information for applied research to control or eradicate them from the local environment.